Baked Beans on Toast is a classic in the UK, here's my new recipe to jazz that up in 2023

 - 3 finely chopped garlic cloves;

-- A good pinch of salt and ground black pepper;
+- A good pinch of sea salt and cracked black pepper;

 - 2 tablespoons of double cream;